jbuchermn/newm/README.md

 - `newm-cmd close-virtual-output <name>` close a virtual output
 - `newm-cmd clean` removes orphaned states, which can happen, but shouldn't (if you encounter the need for this, please file a bug)
 - `newm-cmd debug` prints out some debug info on the current state of views
+- `newm-cmd unlock` unlocks the compositor (if explicitly enabled in config) - this is useful in case you have trouble setting up the lock screen.

 ### Using newm for login